 For many patients with terminal diseases, Coyle has observed, this awareness precipitates a personal crisis.
 Researchers have given it other names: the crisis of knowledge of death; an existential turning point, or existential plight; ego chill.
 It usually happens as it did with my mother, close to when doctors break the news.
 Doctors focus on events in the body: You have an incurable disease; your heart has weakened; your lungs are giving out.
 But the immediate effect is psychological.
 Gary Rodin, a palliative-care specialist who was trained in both internal medicine and psychiatry, calls this the “first trauma”: the emotional and social effects of the disease.

 The roots of this trauma may be, in part, cultural.
 Most people recognize at an intellectual level that death is inevitable, says Virginia Lee, a nurse who works with cancer patients.
 But “at least in Western culture, we think we’re going to live forever.”
-Lee’s advanced-cancer patients often tell her they had thought of death as something that happened to other people—until they received their diagnosis.
+Many of Lee’s advanced-cancer patients tell her they had thought of death as something that happened to other people—until they received their diagnosis.
 “I’ve heard from cancer patients that your life changes instantly, the moment the doctor or the oncologist says it’s confirmed that it is cancer,” she says.

 The shock of confronting your own mortality need not happen at that instant, Coyle notes.
-Maybe you look at yourself in the mirror and suddenly realize how skinny you are, or notice your clothes no longer fit well.
+Maybe you look at yourself in the mirror and suddenly realize how skinny you are, or notice that your clothes no longer fit well.
 “It’s not necessarily verbal; it’s not necessarily what other people are telling you,” Coyle says.
 “Your soul may be telling you, or other people’s eyes may be telling you.”

 E. Mansell Pattison, one of the early psychiatrists to write about the emotions and reactions of dying people, explains in The Experience of Dying why this realization marks a radical change in how people think about themselves: “All of us live with the potential for death at any moment.
 All of us project ahead a trajectory of our life.
 That is, we anticipate a certain life span within which we arrange our activities and plan our lives.
 And then abruptly we may be confronted with a crisis … Whether by illness or accident, our potential trajectory is suddenly changed.”